Home

 Libraries used (use my lib-build respository to download and build the various dependencies):

 NOTE: The code started out on Windows using Visual Studio, and is now predominately tested on Linux Debian.
 Some work is required to port back to Windows.
 There are various Windows based artifacts in various directories.
-They are not fully functional at the moment.
+They are not fully functional at this time.

 The lib directory has a series of libraries I use throughout the various projects/applications.
 Primary libraries include: